|

 When you go out at night or into a strange area, go with

-people who are intent on enjoying themselves.
-For example, you
+other people who are intent on enjoying themselves.
+For example,

-in their cities at night, to dine late, to enjoy living in their
+walk in their cities at night, to dine late, to enjoy living

-cities.
-The Centro Storico of Rome is a good example: you can
+in their cities.
+The Centro Storico of Rome is a good example:

-walk the streets and piazzas there at night and feel perfectly
+you can walk the streets and piazzas there at night and feel

-secure.
-When you no longer see couples and families strolling
+perfectly secure.
+When you no longer see couples and families

-the streets, it's time for you to leave, too.
+strolling the streets, it's time for you to leave, too.
+Don't

-watch and jewelry, take only a watch and jewelry you can easily
+expensive watch and jewelry, take only a watch and jewelry

 Don't carry your valuables in an easily accessible place,

-belt or pouch hung around your neck inside your clothes.
-That
+money belt or pouch hung around your neck inside your clothes.

-won't stop you from losing these items if you are mugged-- relatively
+That won't stop you from losing these items if you are mugged--

-uncommon in Europe-- but it will stop pickpockets from taking
+relatively uncommon in Europe-- but it will stop pickpockets

 Keep in your pocket, purse, fannypack, or knapsack only your